Vallabh Bhatt: Life

-He moved from Ahmedabad to Chunval (now Becharaji).
-The brothers went under Yagnopavit ritual at age of five and were taught by Paramanand Swarup Brahmachari for brief period.
-He was Vaishnav in his early life but became follower of Shakti later.
-He had three brothers; Heri, Dhola and name of third is not known.
+He moved from Ahmedabad to Chunval (now Bahucharaji).
+The brothers went under the Yagnopavit ritual at the age of five and were taught by Paramanand Swarup Brahmachari for a brief period.
+He was a Vaishnav in his early life but became a follower of Shakti later.
+He had three brothers; Heri, Dhola and the name of third is not known.
 Hari and Dhola Bhatt were also poets.
 He wrote his first Garbo, Anandno Garbo on Falgun Sud 3 of Samvat 1709 as described in the Garba, at the age of 13.

 He wrote several Garba dedicated to Bahuchar Mata which are still popular across Gujarat.
 His name along with his brothers are perpetuated in cry of devotees in temple, Vallabh-Dhola Ki Jai or Vallabh-Hari Ki Jai.

 He died on Aaso Sud 8 of Samvat 1807.